 They were the ones that produced the wealth of Egypt, they were its craftsman its workers, its architects, they did the kind of engineering that was required to do things and to make Egypt beautiful.
-He was not going to give away the wealth of Egypt and so he was a man ideally suited for God's purpose and so God maneuvered so this man would be in the Pharaoh's office when the time came for God to release His people and the Pharaoh responded exactly the way God wanted him to respond and the Pharaoh still retained his own will, but he met his responsibility perfectly.
+He was not going to give away the wealth of Egypt, and so he was a man ideally suited for God's purpose.
+So, God maneuvered so this man would be in the Pharaoh's office when the time came for God to release His people and the Pharaoh responded exactly the way God wanted him to respond.
+The Pharaoh still retained his own will, but he met his responsibility perfectly.

 From The Incredible Human Potential book by Mr. Armstrong, page 83.
-Now think of it in the light of this which we have just gone through.
+Think of it in the light of this which we have just gone through.

 That is exactly what Paul is saying here.
 Why resist God?
 Again quoting Mr. Armstrong:

 But if we have the strength of character to YIELD, OF OUR OWN WILL [our free moral agency], to put ourselves in God's hands, He will instill within us, by HIS SPIRIT and by it His righteousness—His character—open our minds to His spiritual knowledge.
 We have to WANT IT!
 We have to WORK AT IT!
 We have to PUT IT FIRST.
 Above all else.